Unoccupied property rating

 Cancellation of backdated rates liabilities

 The Government has, through the Localism Act 2011, taken a power to allow for the cancellation of certain backdated rates bills that accrued on the 2005 rating list only.
-Information on the type of backdated rates liability that can be cancelled is available with Business Rates Information letter titled Cancellation of Backdated Rates GOV.UK Business rates information letters (External link)
+Information on the type of backdated rates liability that can be cancelled is available with Business Rates Information letter titled Cancellation of Backdated Rates GOV.UK Business rates information letters.

 Information supplied with demand notices

-Information relating to the relevant and previous financial years in regard to the gross expenditure of the council is available at www.newcastle-staffs.gov.uk.
+Information relating to the relevant and previous financial years in regard to the gross expenditure of the council is available on our website.
 A hard copy is available on request by writing to the council or by calling 01782 715500.

 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.